movooc/koa-api-proxy/README.md

 ### Example

-you can use it at kao server.
+you can use it at koa server.

 ```js
 function *(next) {